 But the question is: Should You Build it Yourself, Or Should You Outsource it to a Webmaster?

 Now I recommend using WordPress as the software that runs your website.
-It works if you are doing a blog, or a regular website.
-It’s easy to access from any computer, and the search engines love it!
+It’s the best if you are doing a blog, a regular website, or both@ It’s easy to access from any computer, and the search engines love it!

-So here are the typical steps to building a website that you need to get your site online:
+So here are the typical steps to building a website:

 - Installing the WordPress software on Your own Web Hosting